Fill your College Details

 Functions:

-• Testing: It enables automated and manual testing to identify bugs and ensure functionality.
+• Testing: Enables automated and manual testing to identify bugs and work as it is intended.

 Examples of L-CASE Tools:

-Here are some examples of L-CASE Tools In Software Engineering to help you understand and identify them effectively.
+Following are some instances of L-CASE Tools In Software Engineering as examples to help you understand and recognize them.

-• Selenium- A testing tool specifically for web applications that allows developers to automate browser interactions to validate application functionality.
+• Selenium- A testing tool designed specifically for web applications that allows developers to automate and simulate user experience in the browser to ensure functionality of the application.

 3. Integrated CASE Tools (I-CASE)